ibexa/documentation-developer/docs/commerce/cart/quick_order.md

 4\.
 Uploads the filled in quick order file back to the system by drag and drop or file selection.

 5\.
 The file name appears in the **Add your order** section.
-At this point, only file format validation is provided.
+At this point, only file validation is provided; the SKUs or products are not validated against the available stock.

 ![Customer uploads list of products](img/quick_order_add_order.png)